aylusirvine/betainstructions/index.md

 - Disconnect mobile from PC/Mac.
 - You can remove AltServer from your PC/Mac if you would like.
 - You can leave the AltStore app open or quit the app. **Do not delete it, or your app will stop working after a week.
 AltStore refreshes the apps for you every week.**
+- If you want to uninstall our app, you can uninstall it normally and it won't leave any traces behind.

 At this point, you should be all set!
 Try it out and enjoy!
+We've just sideloaded the app to your phone. :)

 Writing this guide and creating the app took me a veritable amount of effort, so please consider using this app as much as you can (by registering and participating in as many events as you can).
 Thank you!